chequer-hq/chequer-hq.github.com/src/documents/language.html.md

 // check if 'foo.txt' was modified around a week ago Chequer::checkValue('foo.txt', '$ $abs(@time.now - 1 week - @file().mtime) < 1 day');
 ```
-is doable in key:rule, but rather very hard.
+is doable in key:rule, but rather not very beatyfull.

 Note, that you can disable this syntax by using setShorthandSyntax().
 This way, you will not have to
-worry about strings starting with '$'.
+worry about strings starting with `$`.

 ### Dollar
 Every shorthand should start with a dollar sign `$`.
 If first element is an operator, you can